RazElbaz/Final-project-in-Cyber-Security-MoudleGuard/README.md

 8. Regular security audits: Regular security audits are conducted to identify and address vulnerabilities in the serialization and deserialization processes.

-## Solution Description:
+## Solution Description
+The project's solution is a comprehensive framework that incorporates advanced security measures to protect models from ransomware attacks.
+The key functionalities of the solution include:

+1. Secure model loading: Models are loaded in a secure manner to prevent the activation of any embedded malicious code.

+2. Vulnerability scanning: The solution includes algorithms for scanning models to identify potential vulnerabilities and assess their security status.

+3. Malicious code detection: The framework is equipped with techniques to detect and remove malicious code from models.

+4. Ransomware detection: The solution incorporates mechanisms to identify and mitigate ransomware threats targeting models.

+5. Model cleaning: A robust mechanism is implemented to remove malware from infected models, ensuring their integrity.

+6. Real-time monitoring: The solution provides real-time monitoring of the security status of models, alerting users to potential threats.

-The project aims to protect models from ransomware attacks through a comprehensive framework and advanced security measures.
-The solution includes algorithms for detecting and removing malicious code, as well as identifying and mitigating ransomware threats.
-It adopts modular design principles, leveraging established security patterns.
-The infrastructure ensures secure storage, retrieval, and execution of models.
-The user interface facilitates model loading, vulnerability scanning, and monitoring of security status.
-The key functionalities include secure model loading, vulnerability scanning, malicious code detection, ransomware detection, model cleaning, and real-time monitoring.
-Overall, the solution provides a secure environment for deploying and executing models, protecting against ransomware attacks that can exploit models capable of running hostile code or hiding in metadata.
+The solution adopts modular design principles and leverages established security patterns.
+It ensures secure storage, retrieval, and execution of models, providing a secure environment for deploying and executing models.
+## Code Overview
+The code included in the project encompasses several scripts and functionalities:

+1. Task 1: Implements an attack scenario involving the creation and transmission of a malicious pickle file.

+2. Task 2: Develops a code that statically scans pickle files to identify active malicious parts.

+3. Task 3: Provides a mechanism to remove malware from a pickle file.

+4. Task 4: Modifies the pickle package to remove parts that could be used for malicious attacks and adds a new capability called cdr.py.

+5. Task 5: Produces files that accept the type of attack and generate a suitable attacked pickle file.

+6. Task 6: Demonstrates the integration of an unreal ransomware scam executable (S4VEtheD4TE.exe) with the project.

+7. Task 7: Creates a Jupyter notebook to extract features from pickle files and make predictions.

+8. Task 8: Extends the integration of the unreal ransomware scam executable with the project.

+9. Task 9: Trains a machine learning model using the MNIST dataset, saves it as a pickle file, adds the executable, and performs predictions.
+Then, removes the malicious part and continues training the model.

+## Getting Started
+To get started with the project, please follow the instructions provided in the respective task folders.
+Each task contains detailed information on how to execute the scripts and utilize the functionalities.

 ## Poster
 ![poster](https://github.com/RazElbaz/Final-project-in-Cyber-Security-MoudleGuard/blob/main/images/poster.png.png)
 # Code: